Network Topology Optimization via Deep Reinforcement Learning: Methods and algorithms

 \section{Methods and algorithms}

-In this section, we present our DRL based algorithm, called Advantage Actor Critic-Graph Searching (A2C-GS).
-The procedure of A2C-GS is shown in Fig. \ref{fig:DRL_framework} below.
-Specifically, A2C-GS contains a representation component, a DRL agent, and a topology verifier.
-The representation component learns the network objective function and compresses the action and state spaces.
-It is introduced to reduce computation complexity due to large search space, i.e., $O(2^{\frac{|V|(|V|-1)}{2}})$ combinations, which makes even verifying the correctness of a topology difficult.
-The DRL agent is used to learn control actions based on reinforcement learning updates based on the A2C algorithm \cite{mnih2016asynchronous} and works with the state, action and reward.
-The topology verifier is introduced to check feasibility of the output topology, so as to ensure with certainty that all constraints from network operators are guaranteed.
+{In this section, we present our DRL-based algorithm for graph searching, called DRL-GS.
+The procedure of DRL-GS is shown in Fig. \ref{fig:DRL_framework} above.
+Specifically, DRL-GS contains a representation component, a DRL agent, and a topology verifier. }The representation component learns the network objective function and compresses the action and state spaces.
+It is introduced to reduce computation complexity due to large search space, i.e., $O(2^{\frac{N(N-1)}{2}})$ combinations, which makes even verifying the correctness of a topology difficult. {The DRL agent is used to learn control actions based on reinforcement learning updates based on a DRL algorithm, A2C or PPO \cite{mnih2016asynchronous,schulman2017proximal} in our framework, and works with the state, action and reward.} The topology verifier is introduced to check feasibility of the output topology, so as to ensure with certainty that all constraints from network operators are guaranteed.
 It can also be used to help data generation in the large network setting (see Section \ref{chap:casestudy} for a concrete case study).